A Comprehensive Guide To Florida EV Incentives, Tax Credits & Rebates

 Florida Utility Rebates for Level 2 EV Chargers & Installation

-Florida Power & Light (FPL)’s Evolution Home program provides residential customers with electrical upgrades and a Level 2 EV charger for a flat monthly fee.
-The fee covers make-ready costs and EV charging station installation and maintenance.
-Under program guidelines, chargers will be programmed for default charging times during weeknights and weekend off-peak times.
-Early termination fees may apply.
+Florida Power & Light (FPL)’s Evolution Home program provides residential customers with electrical upgrades and a Level 2 EV charger for a flat monthly fee ranging from $31 to $38 per month.
+EV chargers will be programmed for default charging times during weeknights and weekend off-peak times.
 For more information, see the FPL EVolution Home website.

-Jacksonville Electric Authority (JEA) offers residential customers an incentive of up to $300 for the pre-wiring necessary to support a Level 2 EV charger.
+Jacksonville Electric Authority (JEA) offers residential customers a $300 rebate for pre-wiring and electric panel upgrades necessary to support a Level 2 EV charger.
 For more information, including program terms and conditions, see the JEA Drive Electric website.

-Kissimmee Utility Authority (KUA) provides rebates of $100 for the purchase and home installation of a Level 2 EV charger.
-The EV charger must be installed by a licensed electrical contractor and must meet all state and local codes.
-Rebates are limited to one per household.
+Kissimmee Utility Authority (KUA) provides a rebate of $100 for a Level 2 home EV charger.
+The charger must be installed by a licensed electrical contractor and must meet all state and local codes.
 For more information, see the Kissimmee Utility Authority Rebates page.

 Brickell Energy’s aFLoat Program offers two different incentives to facilitate the installation of EV charging stations in Florida.
 Through the aFLoat Host Agreement, Brickell Energy will cover the cost of hardware, network service plans, management service, and warranties.
 Eligible hosts include commercial real estate property owners and managers.
 Hosts must cover the cost of installation.